G-Research/siembol/docs/deployment/deployment.md

 ```

 ### Customize Helm Chart
 When you use the Siembol chart and other charts such as Storm, Zookeeper etc. some of the configuration options can be limited for your use case.
 If you need to customise the deployments in ways of your own, you might fork the chart to create your own custom version.
-If you do this, each time the maintainers update its Helm chart, your custom version becomes out of snc and possibly obsolete.
+If you do this, each time the maintainers update their Helm chart, your custom version becomes out of sync and possibly obsolete.
 To keep your version up-to-date, you would need to pull from upstream for every update.

-### Can you customize a Helm chart without forking?
+#### Can you customize a Helm chart without forking?
 Yes, with [Kustomize](https://kustomize.io/), you can use it to perform custom deployments while always using the latest Helm chart version from your vendor.
 Kustomize enables you to overlay your own 'kustomizations' in yaml files.
-We have used it by first rendering the chart template locally, and then apply the Kustomize overlay when we deploy the app.
+We have used it by first rendering the chart template locally, and then applying the Kustomize overlay when we deploy the app.
 This is very useful when deploying the same app to multiple environments, but with different combinations of requirements for each environment.
-For example a certain port or label is different from dev and prod environments, and in these scenarios it may be more flexible to apply a different Kustomize overlay to the same rendered Helm chart for each environment.
+For example a certain port or label is different for dev and prod environments, and in these scenarios it may be more flexible to apply a different Kustomize overlay to the same rendered Helm chart for each environment.
+Example:

 1. Render Helm chart using helm template command:
 ```bash